Damaging public property ‘will never be acceptable’ in Britain – Grant Shapps

 “I will leave the fate of monuments in other cities to the citizens of those cities.”

-Elsewhere TV historian and author David Olusoga, who gave expert evidence for the defence during the trial, said the verdict showed that when the jury were trying the case of the evidence and not the “culture war” around it.
+TV historian and author David Olusoga, who gave expert evidence for the defence during the trial, told the programme the verdict showed the jury was trying the case on the evidence and not the “culture war” around it.

-Speaking to Good Morning Britain, he said: “When (the jury) get that information directly rather than through tabloids or journalists or politicians, then they actually react to the evidence rather than to the culture war drum beat that is built around it.

 Register for free to continue reading